dtdannen/dcss-ai-wrapper/docs/tutorials/acs2022tutorial.rst

     * **[November 20th]** We will use the **main ACS conference Zoom** link
     * **[November 20th]** The in-person session will be in Multipurpose room 125
     * **[November 21st]** The tutorial has been advertised on the `dcss subreddit <https://www.reddit.com/r/dcss/comments/z12ahx/im_holding_a_virtual_tutorial_tomorrow_1122_9noon/>`_, to attend virtually via Zoom please register here:  `https://docs.google.com/forms/d/e/1FAIpQLSdxlvtW95NiuozTaVz3Ie0Hbydmn-eCHnxKLGGAnPFa-alqBg/viewform <https://docs.google.com/forms/d/e/1FAIpQLSdxlvtW95NiuozTaVz3Ie0Hbydmn-eCHnxKLGGAnPFa-alqBg/viewform>`_
+    * **[November 22nd]** A few quality-of-life code updates have been pushed to the master branch, you may wish to re-pull the master branch when the tutorial starts if you set up everything more than ~10 hours before the tutorial started.

 Introduction